htrajan/ht-drawsteel/Classes Single Page/Fury.md

 #### Primordial Strength

-When you damage an object with a weapon attack, it takes an �.
-Additionally, whenever you push another creature into an object, they take �.
+When you damage an object with a weapon attack, it takes an \[SURGE\].
+Additionally, whenever you push another creature into an object, they take \[SURGE\].
 As your rage grows, your primordial strength intensifies.

 ##### Primordial Strength Growing Rage